HayatoTenryuu/MATLAB-Sudoku-Solver/README.md

 binding one or the other to Prolog).
 It's also worth noting that MATLAB itself can export code to C++/C, so in the end, it might also be used mainly as a code design tool, and the actual code ends up as C++/C and Prolog alone.

+For now, I intend to finish the Qt version in my spare time on a different computer (which ISN'T having any issues), and then I can move on to this version when it is convenient to do so.
+This one will not be the priority compared to the Qt version unless some other issue arises.